What Will You Buy this ‘Buy Nothing Day’?

 Adbusters, a subversive anti-consumerism magazine with serious design chops, is promoting a number of BND activities such as Credit Card Cut Up, where you stand in a mall and cut up credit cards (yours and anyone else who’s game); Zombie Walk, a walk around a mall dressed as a zonked-out consumer zombie; and Whirl Mart, a listless conga line scooting around big box stores, driving empty shopping carts.

 A less incendiary way of celebrating BND is to, well, buy nothing for that one day that you are expected to buy.

 For the less-activist leaning, BND might seem like a middle finger to the status quo.
 This is true to some extent.
 Even if you don’t want to extend that longest of fingers, another way to look at the event is an opportunity to question your consumer habits.
 This holiday season, before we purchase, we can ask ourselves do I need to buy this?
 What is the impact of this purchase (for my own finances, for the environment, etc.)?
-Can I give another way like Francine Jay’s “One Less Gift Certificate“?
+Can I give another way like SoKind or Francine Jay’s “One Less Gift Certificate“?